 These pages contain up-to-date information for members of Collegium Musicum of London.

-Download the 2017 concert and rehearsal timetable (pdf) here.
+Download our 2022 concert and rehearsal timetable (pdf) here.

 Concert and rehearsal venues

-Weekday rehearsals are nearly always at The Church of Our Most Holy Redeemer and are usually on Wednesdays from 19:00 to 21:45.
+Weekday rehearsals are nearly always at St James Garlickhythe and are usually on Wednesdays from 19:00 to 21:45.
 Rehearsals on the day of the concert are normally at the concert venue and take place between 14:00 and 17:00 (there will always be a sufficient break between the rehearsal and the concert).
 Each rehearsal always begins with a warm-up.
 Please arrive at the venue in good time to begin the rehearsal.

 CML always supplies music for concerts, the cost of which is now factored into subscription rates.
 However, knowing that some choir members occasionally like to buy their own, details of which editions we will be using for the coming concert can be obtained from the choir librarian, Jane Hills, It is also worth remembering that the choir can often buy music at discount rates, and you should ask about this before buying retail.
 A list of scores kept by the choir is available as a PDF here.

 CML always attempts to use the pronunciation of Latin and other languages appropriate to country and period; we’ll always provide a guide to any non-standard pronunciation for whatever piece(s) CML is doing in its current concert.